MexicanCacti/LexiBase/README.md

 Using React as a front-end, this web app will allow the user to create multiple dictionaries containing various words' definitions, synonyms, and antonyms.
-Eventually, the user will be able to create flashcard to quiz themselves on the defintions.
+Eventually, the user will be able to create flashcards to quiz themselves on the defintions.